aadesh11/KeyPhraseExtraction/README.md

 # KeyPhraseExtraction
-To extract KeyPhrase from the text
+To extract KeyPhrase from the text based on the paper "Simple Unsupervised Keyphrase Extraction using Sentence Embeddings" [Paper link](https://arxiv.org/pdf/1801.04470v3.pdf)